ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ## Streaming Remote Attestation

-Streaming Remote Attestation serves as the foundational concept for both the observer pattern ({{ISIS}} and the publish-subscribe pattern ({{DesignPatterns}}).
+Streaming Remote Attestation serves as the foundational concept for both the observer pattern ({{ISIS}}) and the publish-subscribe pattern ({{DesignPatterns}}).
-It entails establishing subscription states to continuously verify the status of remote devices.
+It entails establishing subscription states to enable continuous remote attestation.
 The observer pattern directly connects observers to subjects without a broker, while the publish-subscribe pattern involves a central broker for message distribution.
-In the following, the streaming remote attestation without a broker (observer pattern) as well as with a broker (publish-subscribe pattern) are described.
+In the following Subsections, streaming remote attestation without a broker (observer pattern) as well as with a broker (publish-subscribe pattern) are illustrated.

 ### Streaming Remote Attestation without a Broker